RandomvBites/randomvbites.github.io/about.md

 ---

 <p class="message">
+  <b>WARNING</b>:<br>
-  WARNING: Random vBites will contain random bites and nibbles of information.
+        Random vBites will contain random bites and nibbles of information.<br>
         I'll hope that some of the info become usefull to someone.
 </p>

  I.m a Senior Virtualization Engineer at a leading service provider.